RoadieHQ/marketing-site/content/docs/custom-plugins/connectivity/proxy/index.md

 ---
 title: Configuring Proxies for Custom Plugins
 publishedDate: '2022-02-03T10:27:00.0Z'
-description: How to configure a custom proxy to identify the Backstage user for your custom plugin or scaffolder action.
+description: How to configure a custom proxy to identify the Roadie user for your custom plugin or scaffolder action.
 ---

 ## Introduction